 The popular local curiosity is back on the market, and for the first time under $1 million.

-Photos courtesy of Deanna and Bruce Nelkin
+Photos courtesy of Douglas Elliman

 Location: 25 Hillside Ave., Pleasantville

 Selling Point: A geodesic dome is remarkably sturdy: it’s shape is essentially earthquake, tornado, hurricane, termite, and fire-proof (depending on your culinary skills), and is incredibly well insulated — plus it’s passive solar, lowering your heating and air conditioning bills while staying perfectly comfortable.
-Add to that an artisanal well with two 119-gallon storage tanks and this home is ideal for everyone from doomsday preppers and budding off-gridders to anyone just looking for a cool home that’s 50% more energy efficient than the average.
+Add to that an artisanal well with two 119-gallon storage tanks and this home is ideal for everyone from doomsday preppers and budding off-gridders to those just looking for a cool home that’s 50% more energy efficient than the average.

 Downside: You’re probably going to be in for a lot of Pauly Shore jokes.

 Open house: Saturday, December 15 from 11 a.m. to 1 p.m.

 Check out more photos below, or click here for more information about the property.